jacwellington/mnpopcenter.github.io/README.md

 ####  Method 2: Locally via a Clone of the Repository

-The advantage of this method is that you can author from the command line and when offline.
-The disadvantage to this method is that
+The advantage of this method is that you can author from the command line and when offline and you can preview your post in a local web server (if you have Jekyll correctly installed locally).
+The disadvantage to this method is that it requires additional setup on your part.

 1. Clone the master branch of this repository locally on your machine.
 1. Create a new branch.